Alex Verdugo Player Props: Red Sox vs. Rays

 Alex Verdugo At The Plate

-- Verdugo is hitting .342 with a double, a triple, a home run and two walks.
+- Verdugo is hitting .325 with a double, a triple, a home run and three walks.

-- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 69th and he is 59th in slugging.
+- Among the qualifying batters in MLB action, he ranks 35th in batting average, 69th in on-base percentage, and 72nd in slugging.

-- In eight of nine games this season (88.9%) Verdugo has had a hit, and in four of those games he had more than one (44.4%).
+- Verdugo has picked up a hit in eight of 10 games this season, with multiple hits four times.

-- In three games this year (33.3%), Verdugo has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (30.0%), Verdugo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.